 |You can make some quick money and get rid of clutter at home!|

-Now is the perfect time as well as early fall to sell.
+Now is the perfect time as well as early fall to sell to make money at home.
 People have been cooped up in their homes all winter and are anxious to get out and spend money on things they need.
 Usually Saturdays around 7:OO A.M. are a good time to plan for.
 Some people like to hold their sales on Friday and run into Saturday.
 Cars will arrive earlier.
 Either post your firmness when you’ll start selling items in your advertisement or a sign in your yard because early bird customers will begin knocking when you’re still in your pajamas.

 A Street Sale Draws More Customers Than a Single Garage Sale and Reduces Advertising Cost